whatsyourask/basics-of-pwn/content/stack-overflow/stack-overflow.md

 ### Why is this happening?

 Programming languages such as C, in which the High-level language instructions map to typical machine language do not provide any mechanism to identify if the buffer (char array) declared on to the stack, can take the input more than was it was supposed to take.
-The reason for non-checking such sort of mechanism was to achieve speed part to the machine language.
+The reason for non-checking such sort of mechanism was to achieve speed part of the machine language.

 Stack overflow things: